yoshiharuyamashita/haruyama.studio/content/work/kakuzoko-yunomi/index.md

   - image: "4.jpg"
 ---

-- Buff clay from Commercial Clay
+- Made from stoneware buff clay
-- Vert Lustre stoneware glaze
+- Brushed three coats of a Vert Lustre glaze inside and outside
-- Fired to 1220&deg;C
+- Glaze fired to 1220&deg;C
 - Handmade in Cardiff UK in 2021